syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/how-to/Refreshing-the-chart.md

 ---
 layout: post
-title: Refreshing the Syncfusion SfChart
+title: Refreshing the Xamarin.Android SfChart Control | Syncfusion
-description: Refreshing the SfChart
+description: Learn here about Refreshing the Syncfusion Essential Xamarin.Android SfChart Control, its elements, and more.
 platform: Android
 control: Chart
 documentation: ug
 ---

-# Refreshing the chart
+# Refreshing the Xamarin.Android SfChart

 The following methods are available to refresh the chart.